-Create a Personal Access Token to use it as password in the command line tools
+Create a Personal Access Token to use it as password in the Git client

-- Enter a description for your token, so you can revoke it later in case of a security breach
+- Enter a description for your token (so you can keep track and revoke them individually later, should you have a security breach),

-- Copy the 40 character long token and use it as your password on the command line.
+- Copy the token (40 characters long) to the clipboard and use that as your password in the command line.

-Update your username or password in the Git credential helper
+Store or update your username and password in the Git credential helper

-- In the command line execute the following to instruct the Git client to ask for your username and password
+- In the command line execute the following to instruct the Git client to use the Wincred Windows credential helper to store your username and password

 git config --global credential.helper wincred